bexiturley/pands-project/README.md

 ***

-## Parallel coordinates.
+## Parallel coordinates

 Are a common way of visualizing high-dimensional geometry and analyzing multivariate data.
 In a Parallel Coordinates Plot, each variable is given its own axis and all the axes are placed in parallel to each other.
 Each axis can have a different scale, as each variable works off a different unit of measurement, or all the axes can be normalised to keep all the scales uniform.
 Values are plotted as a series of lines that connected across all the axes.
 This means that each line is a collection of points placed on each axis, that have all been connected together.

 ![](https://github.com/bexiturley/pands-project/blob/master/Figure_10.png)

-It can be observed that each species (shown in different colors) has a discriminant profiles when considering petal length and width, or that Iris Setosa (here in grey) are more homogeneous in regard to petal length (i.e. less of a variance).
+It can be observed that each species (shown in different colors) has a discriminant profile when considering petal length and width, or that Iris Setosa (here in grey) are more homogeneous in regard to petal length (i.e. less of a variance).

 ***

 ## Scatterplots

-Scatter plots are similar to line graphs in that they use horizontal and vertical axes to plot data points.
+Scatterplots are similar to line graphs in that they use horizontal and vertical axes to plot data points.
 However, they have a very specific purpose.
-Scatter plots show how much one variable is affected by another.
+Scatterplots show how much one variable is affected by another.
 The relationship between two variables is called their correlation .

 ![](https://github.com/bexiturley/pands-project/blob/master/Figure_11.png)

 ![](https://github.com/bexiturley/pands-project/blob/master/Figure_12.png)

 It is quite apparent that the points belong to different groups.
-Giving each species of Iris a different colour means it is much easier to see the groupings than if only one colour was used.
+Giving each species of Iris a different colour means it is much easier to see the groupings rather than only one colour being used.
 This will make separating the classes easier.
-The cluster of Setosa species is separately clustered from the rest.
+The Setosa species is separately clustered from the rest.
 While Virginica and Versicolor are also separate, it is not to the same degree.

 More scatter plots to create an array of 2d images.